alexhroom/crier/README.md

 where [path] is the path to your text file and [email] is the email you'd like to send to.

 # Development
-I'm developing this as a personal project, and would like to build it into a sort of minimalist newsletter client, with better support for formatting & mailing lists; ideally, users will just be able to run `file_to_email my_newsletter` (or whatever I end up renaming it to) and send a newsletter from the command line.
+I'm developing this as a personal project, and would like to build it into a sort of minimalist newsletter client, with better support for formatting & mailing lists.
+Ideally, users will just be able to run `file_to_email my_newsletter` (or whatever I end up renaming it to.
+I think Crier might sound catchy) and send a newsletter from the command line.